Caring for Body, Mind and Spirit

 Collaborative Clinical Trials

 Overlake hosts a number of clinical trials in collaboration with other prestigious institutions, such as the University of Washington and the Fred Hutchinson Cancer Research Center.
 As a patient here, you may have the opportunity to take part in clinical trials aimed at improving quality of life and/or outcomes for cancer patients.
-Your oncologist can help determine your eligibility.
+Your oncologist will help you determine eligibility.

 Your entire cancer care team is focused on giving your our best.
-We’re constantly communicating to bring you an optimal treatment outcome.
+We are constantly communicating to bring you the most optimal treatment outcome.

 We’re focused on giving you our best.
 That means discussing the care of everyone we see every morning, every day.